coizioc/language-text-game/README.md

 * Fix light/dark mode.
 * Make answer options "smarter" by grouping together more similar languages.
 * Add high scores for different difficulty levels.

+This project is based off of the new defunt [Great Language Game](https://greatlanguagegame.com/).